 School Teacher using American curriculum in Kazakhstan

-Come and teach at an English-medium international school which follows an American curriculum.
+Come and teach at this English-medium international school which follows an American curriculum.

-Current there are openings for: Elementary teachers, and for Secondary teachers in Maths, History, Science, ICT, Languages, Arts, PE, Music, Drama, Special Education, and there is a vacancy for Assistant Principal.
+Current staffing needs this year: Elementary Teachers and Secondary Teachers in Maths, History, Science, ICT, Language Arts, Physical Education, Music and Drama, Special Education and an Assistant Principal.

 Qualities & Gifts Sought

 You have a heart to serve children who straddle three cultures, and to enable their families to live and work in this muslim country.

 You will need an education degree or teaching certificate to obtain a visa.
 You value teamwork and integrity, and you cherish flexibility, humour and leadership potential.

 Ideally an English mother-tongue speaker, with some classroom experience preferred, do still apply if you are a first-year teacher.